richabh456/freeCodeCamp/guide/english/css/comments-in-css/index.md

 ---
 ## Comments in CSS

-Comments are used in CSS to explain a block of code or to make temporary changes during development.
+Comments are used in CSS to explain a block of code or to make any temporary changes during development.
 The commented code doesn't execute.

 The comment syntax in CSS works for both single and multi-line comments.
 You can add as many comments to your stylesheet as you like.